 It is Schaunard who first notices that Mimì is dead.
 Rodolfo is the last to realise, by seeing the truth on his friends' faces.

-Allow us to make your dinner reservation: 6pm in a pop-up dining space with shared tables next to Café Vic.
-You'll be served a three-course set menu for just $65, including matched wine.
+Allow us to make your dinner reservation before evening performances: 6pm at Café Vic in the Arts Centre Melbourne.
+You'll be served a themed three-course set menu for just $95, including matched wine.

 Specific dietary requirements can be accommodated, please send us an email after booking.